peter-wd-1/breakdowns/system-spec.md

     -   vendor
     -   customer
 -   \# of requests of complete RFI submission per user
--   \# of requests of complete RFI submission RFI per day
+-   \# of requests of complete RFI submission per day
 -   \# of messages between customers and vendors
 -   \# of vendor registrations per day
 -   \# of changes per RFI